Cornell University Guidelines for Comprehensive Nutrient Management Plans

 - Winter and wet weather manure application and groundwater protection guidelines.

-The following documents are required Cornell University guidelines for CNMP development.
-The guidance presented in these documents listed below reflects current (and past) authors’ best effort to interpret a complex body of scientific research and to translate this into practical management options, and are required Cornell University guidelines for CNMP development:
+The documents listed above are required Cornell University guidelines for CNMP development.
+The guidance reflects current (and past) authors’ best effort to interpret a complex body of scientific research and to translate this into practical management options.

 Several updates and new guideline documents are currently under development; this list will be updated as necessary.
 Older documents, replaced in part by the new documents listed above, include: